top of page

 What then shall we say?
 [What is implied by all I have said so far?]
 Shall we continue in sin, [knowing] that grace will increase?
 [Should we no longer be concerned about living a moral and loving life since Jesus’ sacrifice has paid the penalty for all our sins?]
 God forbid [such a thing]!
 We have died to sin [when we accepted Jesus as Lord and were baptized into Him], so how can we keep living in it!
 [Even though Jesus has provided an answer to our sin, why would we want to continue to live in sin in all its ugliness?]

-Don’t you know that whoever was baptized into the Anointed One Jesus was [in fact] baptized into his death?
+3 Don’t you know that whoever was baptized into the Anointed One, Jesus, was [in fact] baptized into his death?
 Therefore, we were buried with him when we were baptized into his death, so that, just as the Anointed One was raised from the dead by the glorious Father, we also walk in new life.
-For if we were planted together [as seeds buried in the ground] when we died with him, so were we with him in his resurrection [, rising as a plant from the ground][As soon as we believed and chose to receive Jesus as our Lord and savior, we received our identity with Jesus, which included death of old self and birth of the new.
-When we were baptized, we enacted the truth of this.]
+5 For if we were planted together [as seeds buried in the ground] when we died with him, so were we with him in his resurrection[, rising as a plant from the ground.
+As soon as we believed and chose to receive Jesus as our Lord and Savior, we received our identity in Him, which included both death of our old self and birth of the new, which we enact in baptism.]

-We know this, that when our “old man” was crucified together with him, the body of sin was destroyed, so that we would no longer be in bondage to sin.
-For when you die, you are freed from sin!
-Now, if we are dead with the Anointed One, we have faith that we also live with him.
-Knowing that the Anointed One, having been raised from the dead, will never die again, death no longer rules over him [or us][Jesus loved us enough to go through the constraints and temptations of living on planet earth.
+6 We know this, that when our “old man” was crucified together with him, the body of sin was destroyed, so that we would no longer be in bondage to sin.
+7 For when you die, you are freed from sin!
+8 Now, if we are dead with the Anointed One, we have faith that we also live with him.
+9 Knowing that the Anointed One, having been raised from the dead, will never die again, death no longer rules over him.
+[Jesus loved us enough to go through the constraints and temptations of living on planet Earth.
 Once he went through the crucifixion for us and rose again, he must have felt wonderfully free.
 No more temptation and no more constraint!]

-10 The death he died was death to [the power of] sin [to tempt him] once and for all, so that living [since he was raised from the dead], he lives for God [totally without distraction]11 In the same way, you are to recognize yourselves as truly dead to sin, but alive to God, through the Anointed One, Jesus.
+10 The death he died was death to [the power of] sin [to tempt him] once and for all, so that living[, since he was raised from the dead], he lives for God.
+11 In the same way, you are to recognize yourselves as truly dead to sin, but alive to God, through the Anointed One, Jesus.
 [Jesus is now free from all temptation.
 Because we still live in a body of flesh in a fallen world, we still experience temptation and fleshly urges.
 But it helps us tremendously to know that we no longer are judged guilty because, in the eyes of God, we legally died when Jesus died.
 We also were born again, innocent and free.
 If we are no longer judged guilty, and if we are innocent and free, we may as well live up to our legal status.
 We won’t live in our full freedom until we receive our resurrection bodies.
 Until then, we live free through Jesus’ freedom.]

 We are slaves to God not to sin

 14 What [else is implied by this argument] then?
 Should we keep sinning because we are not under the Law but under grace?
 God forbid!
-16 Don’t you realize that any time you give yourselves over to servitude, you actually have become slaves to the one you obey, whether to sin [leading] to death, or to obedience [leading] to righteousness.
+16 Don’t you realize that any time you give yourselves over to servitude, you actually have become slaves to the one you obey, whether to sin leading to death, or to obedience leading to righteousness.
 17 But thanks be to God, that you who were slaves to sin now are obedient with your whole hearts to the teaching you have received, 18 and being set free from sin, you have become slaves of righteousness.
-[It’s not that you can’t sin, but because you are now free from the eternal penalty of sin, in love and gratitude you choose to listen to the Spirit and follow Jesus.]
+[It’s not that you can’t sin but because you are now free from the eternal penalty of sin, in love and gratitude you choose to listen to the Spirit and follow Jesus.]

 19 I need to speak [more graphically], just as men speak.
 Because of the weakness of your flesh [when sin ruled over you], you used to let your body parts themselves be slaves to uncleanness and sin for sinful purposes.
 But now you have turned the parts of your body over to righteous living so you could be set apart for God.
 20 And when you were slaves to sin, you were free from righteousness.
 [You didn’t even think about living for God.]
 21 But what was the fruit of that kind of living?
 Only the kind of things that now make you feel shame!
 For the final outcome of all of that is death.